 We have used blacksmith Anvils for sale, including German Anvils, hand forged to the highest standard in the great German Anvil Factories before World War 2.
 Styles include North German, South German, Church windows, and rare forms.
 Sizes range from 200 lbs to over 700 lbs.
 We also have a wide variety of other blacksmith tools for sale.
 More anvils and tools to come.
-NEW - Quick List page (other anvils available) + anvils coming
+NEW SHIPMENT JAN 29 2015- Quick List page MANY ANVILS LISTED

 Church Windows Classic Double Horns Special and Unusual All prices and terms negotiable.
 Call Josh 804 861 2788 Petersburg Va.